techstars/full-stack-challenge/README.md

 ## Process

 Staying within the ~48hr limit for the project, the largest problem I ran into was the webpack build errors around Heroku deployment of the `react-on-rails Client` setup.
-Locally, the files build and are located in the correct place but the 'application.html.erb' build for deployment was unable to locate the `webpack-bundle` built by Heroku (~4 hrs).
+Locally, the files build but the 'application.html.erb' build for deployment was unable to locate the `webpack-bundle` built by Heroku (~4 hrs).
 The frontend is therefore directly cloned out of the Client package and deployed seperately, for now, on Heroku (no logistical or styling changes exist between the versions).
+My main problem here being the early decision to build the React App in the Client folder as opposed to `app/javascripts/`.
+React testing is set up with simple rendering with `Jest` with babel-configs in the Spec folder as well.
+Cursory.

 ---